anatoliastack/anatoliastack/README.md

 # Anadolu Stack

-**Anadolu Stack** is a production-ready Go web boilerplate created and maintained by
+**Anatolia Stack** is a production-ready Go web boilerplate created and maintained by
 **Serhan KARAKOÇ**.

 It represents a **server-driven, form-based, real-world web architecture** built with Go.